 WCAG (Web Content Accessibility Guidelines)

-International standards for making web content accessible to people with disabilities, published by W3C.
+International standards for making web content accessible to people with disabilities, published by the W3C with levels A, AA, and AAA.

 Definition

-International standards for making web content accessible to people with disabilities, published by W3C.
+International standards for making web content accessible to people with disabilities, published by the W3C with levels A, AA, and AAA.

 Why It Matters